Almost mathematics, Persistence module, and Tamarkin category: Introduction

-If $\cC$ is presentable and the $\arbR$-action on $\cC$ is continuous in the sense that we have $\varinjlim_{n}\nT_{a_n} \simeq \nT_{a}$ for $a_n \nearrow a$, then the $\arbR$-action $\cC$ lifts to an $\Sh_{\geq 0}(\bR)$-action and $\cC$ is then enriched over $\Sh_{\geq 0}(\bR)$. \end{iThm} \begin{RMK} As explained in \cite{TPC,TPF}, TPC is basically a triangulated category equipped with an $\arbR$-action with an {\it extra condition}.
-The main point for the result is that the extra condition is superfluous (such phenomenon has shown up in \textit{loc.cit.} for pre-triangulated filtered $dg$-categories.) \end{RMK}
+If $\cC$ is presentable and the $\arbR$-action on $\cC$ is continuous in the sense that we have $\varinjlim_{n}\nT_{a_n} \simeq \nT_{a}$ for $a_n \nearrow a$, then the $\arbR$-action on $\cC$ lifts to an $\Sh_{\geq }(\bR)$-action and $\cC$ can be upgraded to be a category enriched over $\Sh_{\geq }(\bR)$. \end{iThm} \begin{RMK} As explained in \cite{TPC,TPF}, TPC is basically a triangulated category equipped with an $\arbR$-action with an {\it extra condition}.
+One point of the result is that the extra condition is superfluous (such a phenomenon already appears in \textit{loc. cit.} for pre-triangulated filtered $dg$-categories.) \end{RMK} \begin{RMK} Here, we explain the role of stability and presentability.
+Generally speaking, $\arbR$-actions, $\Mod_{\bR-gr}(\Lambda_{\geq })$-actions, and enrichments over $\Mod_{\bR-gr}(\Lambda_{\geq })$ are three different notions.
+There are categories satisfying one of these conditions but not the others.
+Their relation follows from the following observation: $\Mod_{\bR-gr}(\Lambda_{\geq })$ is the initial presentable stable category that admits $\arbR$-action.

+Therefore, the stability of $\cC$ allows us to adjoin enough finite limits and colimits in a compatible way.
+This enables us to extend the $\arbR$-action to an action of the subcategory of finitely generated objects of $\Mod_{\bR-gr}(\Lambda_{\geq })$ by Kan extension.
+Presentability then allows us to adjoin the further colimits needed to obtain an action of the whole category $\Mod_{\bR-gr}(\Lambda_{\geq })$.

+On the other hand, an enrichment of $\cC$ over $\Mod_{\bR-gr}(\Lambda_{\geq })$ has a different flavor.
+A priori, without stability, it is less directly comparable to the other two notions.
+However, actions and enrichments are closely related through the notion of copower, which is a version of colimit adjoint to the enriched Hom.
+Presentability then ensures the existence of enough copowers and adjoints, allowing us to pass from copowers to an enrichment. \end{RMK}

-To authors' knowledge, many known TPCs arise from stable categories $\cC$ admit an $\arbR$-action.
-Also we should not expect that all TPC comes in this way (compare to stable $\infty$-categories and triangulated categories).
-Nevertheless, we believe it would be a meaningful categorical framework for study TPCs for two advantages: 1) Most of manual construction now naturally comes from corresponding properties from $\Mod_{\bR-gr}(\Lambda_{\geq })$ or $\Sh_{\geq 0}(\bR)$.
-2)All localizing invariants (Hochschild homology, higher K-theory\footnote{In this article, we only discuss the nonconnective K-theory for simplicity.} etc.) are well-defined for dualizable $\cC$ by \cite{Efimov-K-theory} without manual construction.
+To the authors' knowledge, many known TPCs arise from stable categories admitting an $\arbR$-action.
+We should also not expect that all TPCs arise in this way (compare with stable $\infty$-categories and triangulated categories).
+Nevertheless, we believe it would be a meaningful categorical framework for studying TPCs for two reasons: 1) Most of the manual constructions in the theory of TPCs now naturally come from the corresponding properties of $\Mod_{\bR-gr}(\Lambda_{\geq })$ or $\Sh_{\geq }(\bR)$.
+2) All localizing invariants (Hochschild homology, higher K-theory\footnote{In this article, we only discuss the nonconnective K-theory.} etc.) are well-defined for dualizable $\cC$ by \cite{Efimov-K-theory} without any manual construction.